Frequently Asked Questions

 A flat tip ruler MUST be used.
 Use a Creative Grids 60 degree ruler, or use the template in the pattern to mark a pointed-tip ruler to cut triangles without the point on the top for the proper seam allowance.
 Follow the directions in the pattern for ruler placement to cut the diamond.
 The seams will nest and the triangles at the ends will match.
 If it doesn't make sense on the first read-through, just go ahead and start at the beginning, follow the directions and look at the photographs when reaching that point in the pattern.
 The flash of understanding will only be topped by the thrill of completion!

-Ruler - We use the Creative Grids 60 degree ruler, available at your Local Quilt Shop.
-We do not sell them online here.
-They are susceptible to breakage if not adequately packed, boxed, and insured.
+- Ruler - We use the Creative Grids 60 degree ruler, available at your Local Quilt Shop.

-Want to use a 30° ruler instead of a 60° ruler?
-It won't work without a bit of geometry and math.
+- Want to use a 30° ruler instead of a 60° ruler?
+Yes, someone asked, but, It won't work without a bit of geometry and math.

 CAUTION: High School Geometry lesson.